 Why the Name Change?

-The scope of the framework evolved from how to be effective delivering IT solutions to how to be effect at IT in general.
+The scope of the framework evolved from how to be effective delivering IT solutions to how to be effective at IT in general and finally how to be effective across the organization.
 As a result we felt that the name “Disciplined Agile Delivery” was no longer representative of the goal of the framework.
 “Disciplined Agile” is more accurate.

 BUT, many people still say “Disciplined Agile Delivery” and that’s OK.

-To date there have been three major release tiers of this framework:
+To date there have been several major release tiers of this framework:

 - Disciplined Agile Delivery 0.x.
 The framework was originally developed at IBM Rational from early 2009 to June 2012.
 The IBM team worked closely with business partners, including Mark Lines, and was led by Scott Ambler.
 IBM Rational Method Composer (RMC) currently supports an early, 0.5 version of the DAD framework.